gallizoltan/usercount/README.md

 Call the script with the `--no-upload` argument if you don't want to upload anything.

+The script was designed to run once in every hour.
+Call with the `--no-update` argument if you run more often than one hour, so it will not collect any additional information.

 Note: The script will fail to output a graph until you've collected data points that are actually different!